RedisLabs/redislabs-docs/content/modules/redisjson/redisjson-quickstart.md

 ## RedisJSON with Python

-If you want to use RediSearch within an application, you can use one of these [client libraries](https://redis.io/docs/stack/json/clients/).
+If you want to use RedisJSON within an application, you can use one of the [client libraries](https://redis.io/docs/stack/json/clients/).

 The following example uses the Redis Python client library [redis-py](https://github.com/redis/redis-py), which supports RedisJSON commands as of v4.0.0.